josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 ---

 ## 🌌 Constellations

-🧅 🕸️ 🎭 🚰 ⚖️ — layered tasking; attribution; proxy overlap; operational access; legal responsibility; person-centred harm.
+🧅 🕸️ 🎭 💰 🚰 ⚖️ — layered tasking; commissioning; procurement; attribution; proxy overlap; operational access; legal responsibility; person-centred harm.

 ## ✨ Stardust

-operator, customer, access broker, proxy, cybercrime, compartmentalisation, state tasking, access resale, layered attribution, state responsibility
+operator, customer, commissioner, requirement generator, procurement, payer, access broker, proxy, cybercrime, compartmentalisation, state tasking, access resale, capability market, risk externalisation, layered attribution, state responsibility

 ---

 ## 🏮 Footer

 *🧅 The Operator May Not Know The Customer* is a living node of the **Polaris Protocol**.
-It maps the layered labour, recruitment, access, acquisition, resale, exploitation, and responsibility chains through which a cyber operation may serve a customer invisible to the person carrying out the first task.
+It maps the layered labour, commissioning, procurement, recruitment, access, acquisition, resale, exploitation, and responsibility chains through which an operator and customer may remain invisible to one another while still contributing to the same result.

 > 📡 Cross-references:
 >